VanCrypt/SecurityScansPipelineGithubAction/README.md

 1. Clone or copy this repository
 2. Replace the example `main.py` and `Dockerfile` with your own application
+3. Update `requirements.txt` with your own.
-3. Push your changes
+4. Push your changes

-4. The pipeline automatically:
+The pipeline automatically:

 * builds your application
 * scans the code and image